Deponia Doomsday: The game

 To set up his meeting with the council, he gives Ronny, the AI controlling everything on Elysium, a tinfoil hat.
 Rufus also accidentally erases Ronny's security protocols and creates the Fewlocks in the DNA database.
 Fewlocks start overrunning Elysium, but Rufus learns the emergency codes before time is reset.
 Using the codes to fake blowing Elysium up, Rufus is able to convince Goal to stay and talk with him.
 To his confusion, they are interrupted by Fewlocks, although he has not created them yet.

 Rufus, Goal and McChronicle escape with a parachute and end up in a run-down amusement park.
 To stop the loop, they figure they need to stop this timeline's McChronicle from arriving at Rufus' village.
 There is a "Love boat" to the right place, but the owner wants them to prove their love with a photo.
 But Rufus and Goal do not get along well, Goal wants to go on the exciting adventure for her first time, while Rufus, having already experienced it, just wants to reach his happy end.
 They trick the owner with a picture of them with a dummy doll.
-The boat turns put to be too slow and the McChronicle of this timeline left the university hours before they arrive.
+The boat turns out to be too slow and the McChronicle of this timeline left the university hours before they arrive.
 When all hope seems lost and the other just wait for the next loop, Rufus reignites everyone's spirit by completing a machine to create wormholes to "interim time".

 Interim time connects all the wormholes Rufus opened from all kinds of pasts and presents.
 Time inside passes faster compared to outside.
 The future notably does not exist any longer because of the time loop, so trash from Deponia's past that falls into the wormholes just piles up.
 They meet an old goal who stole the time pod but crashed when the future stopped existing.
 Through a series of wormholes they reach Elysium, where it is revealed Ronny created the hordes of Fewlocks as cruel entertainment.
 They remove Ronny's tinfoil hat and flush all Fewlocks into interim time.